slipperyduckza/CUTEMONITOR/README.md

 - Added GPU processor and memory usage and GPU Temperature Monitor
 - Clean, responsive GUI built with Iced

-## Recent Changes (v0.1.4)
+## Recent Changes (v0.1.5)

-- Detect missing .NET 8 runtime and prompt to winget install official .NET 8 runtime
+- Detect missing .NET 8 runtime and automatically install the embedded .NET 8 installer silently
 - Added virtual machine detection (Hyper-V, QEMU, KVM) with appropriate fallbacks for hardware monitoring
 - Changed application launch to require admin privileges for CPU temperature monitoring rather than a relaunch button due to inconsistency problems
 - Application icon has been integrated